top of page

 Image from Unsplash

-They say you can’t get away with visiting Asheville in the fall without going apple picking.
-Luckily for you, I know just the place.
-The Orchard at Altapass lies on the Parkway, hemmed in by blue ridgelines and flocks of butterflies.
-That said, this is one of the more civilized destinations to see fall leaves in Asheville.
-After all, their general store vends jams, jellies, honey, fudge, and ice-cream, and you can enjoy live performances here by local musicians on the weekends, from 2:30pm to 4:30 (until October 31st).
+This is one of the more civilized destinations to see fall leaves in Asheville, with their general store vending jams, jellies, honey, fudge, and ice-cream.
+You may also enjoy live performances here by local musicians on the weekends, from 2:30pm to 4:30pm (until October 31st).

-On the natural end of things, you can acquire a half-peck bag for apple picking for $10.
 On Friday through Sundays, local guides can lead you out to hotspots of fruity ripeness within the sprawling orchards.
 If you’re more in a mood for a hike, take the 2.6 mile loop across lands both cultivated and wild, adorned with plenty of fall color.

 Distance from Asheville: One hour.